-The indices are reviewed quarterly in March, June, September, and December.
+The indices are reviewed annually in September.
 The review cut-off date is the last dissemination day of the month preceding the review month.

 Weighting cap factors:

 Shares, Free Float, Weight and Cap Factors are reviewed on a quarterly basis.
 Component changes are announced on the second Friday of the review month.
 For the calculation of weight factors, the closing prices on the Thursday prior to the 2nd Friday of review month are used.